-It’s always been a fair measure of a community to see how we care for our most vulnerable among us.
+It’s always been a fair measure of a community to see how we care for the most vulnerable among us.
 Seniors all face a decline in some aspect of their independence as years go by.

-For many seniors in San Luis Obispo County the advance of years can lead to a growing sense of isolation, especially among the home-bound.
+For many seniors in San Luis Obispo County, the advance of years can lead to a growing sense of isolation, especially among the home-bound.

 Here’s where programs like the Food Bank Coalitions’s Senior Farmer’s Markets (SFM) can help create community within senior housing.

-One goal of SFMs is to make available the fruits and vegetables which are recommended for keeping us healthy as we age.
-And for seniors living on a fixed income, eating healthy can actually present a financial hardship as they choose between covering basic needs like housing and healthier food which often costs more.
+One goal of SFMs is to make available the fruits and vegetables that are recommended for keeping us healthy as we age.
+And for seniors living on a fixed income, eating healthy can present a financial hardship as they choose between covering basic needs like housing and healthier food which often costs more.

-At eight sites around the county, SFMs connect low-income seniors with fresh fruits and vegetables in senior housing complexes.
+At eight sites around the county, SFM’s connect low-income seniors with fresh fruits and vegetables in senior housing complexes.